AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FacetExternalInterfaceSequence/Insert.md

 FacetExternalInterfaceSequence.Insert Method
 ============================================
-AutomationML 2.1 APIInserts the specified ExternalInterface into this sequence.
+Inserts the specified ExternalInterface into this sequence.
 Before the ExternalInterface is inserted, it is checked, if it is a valid Facet-ExternalInterface.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)